Alarming Food Recalls in the USA

 Sabra Dipping Co., Hummus

 Yet another potential listeria outbreak was averted when Sabra Dipping Co. voluntarily recalled 30,000 cases of its popular line of hummus.
 The recall was nationwide after a possible link to listeria bacteria in one of their processing plants.

-Kraft, Macaroni and Cheese
+Kraft, Macaroni, and Cheese

-Another major food recall in 2015 involved one of the biggest selling comfort foods on the market, Kraft Macaroni and Cheese.
+Another major food recall in 2015 involved one of the biggest selling comfort foods on the market, Kraft Macaroni, and Cheese.
 This recall involved 6.5 million boxes being pulled from the market because of small pieces of metal being found in some boxes.
 These foreign objects were not attributed to any illnesses or injuries.

 Pepperidge Farm, Bagels

 The next major food recall of the year occurred in February.
-Pepperidge Farm recalled 46,000 bagel packages because of a possible contamination with nuts.
+Pepperidge Farm recalled 46,000 bagel packages because of possible contamination with nuts.
 Because the potential was there for peanuts and almonds to have contaminated the food, the recall was issued despite there being no reports of injuries or illness.
-This is usually the case with companies who wish to head off the potential for liability and lawsuits.
+This is usually the case with companies that wish to head off the potential for liability and lawsuits.